diskoverdata/diskover-docs/source_files/user_analytics_reports.md

 A) Reports with results in number of items – click on a report to open the results in the search page.
 Those [sample queries can be customized](#reports_customize).

-B) Reports with results in size – click on a report to open the results in the search page.
+B) Same queries as A), but with results in size instead – click on a report to open the results in the search page.

 C) Select what you want to investigate.
 To customize that drop-down list - instructions to come.